rafysanchez/angular-cli-make-decorator-fix/README.md

+# Angular cli project 1.4.7

-It was created to demonstrate how we can solve problem with a angular library that contains angular dependencies and therefore has node_modules with angular packages.
+This project was created to demonstrate how we can solve problem with a angular library that contains angular dependencies and therefore has node_modules with angular packages.

 ``ERROR in Error encountered resolving symbol values statically.
 Calling function 'makeDecorator', function calls are not supported.
 Consider replacing the function or lambda with a reference to an exported function``